babadofar/MyOwnRepo/Analyzing Weblogs With Elasticsearch in the Cloud.md

 Found by Elastic has worked hard to make the previous steps easy.
 We created an Elasticsearch cluster, fed data into it and displayed in Kibana in less than 5 minutes.
 We must have forgotten something!?
 And yes, of course!
 Something about security.
 We made sure to use secure connections with SSL, and the address generated for our cluster contains a 32 character long, randomly generated list of characters, which is pretty hard to guess.
 Should, however, the address slip out of our hands, hackers could easily delete our entire cluster.
 And we don’t want that to happen.
 So let’s see how we can make everything work when we add some basic security measures.

 ## Access Control Lists
 Found by Elastic has support for access control lists, where you can set up lists of usernames and passwords, with lists of rules that deny/allow access to various paths within Elasticsearch.
 This makes it easy to create a "read only" user, for instance, by creating a user with a rule that only allows access to the `/_search` path.
 Found by Elastic has a sample configuration with users searchonly and readwrite.
 We will use these as starting point but first we need to figure out what Kibana needs.

 ## Kibana 4 Security
 Kibana 4 stores its configuration in a special index, by default named ".kibana".
 The Kibana webserver needs write access to this index.
 In addition, all Kibana users need write access to this index, for storing dashboards, visualizations and searches, and read access to all the indices that it will query.
-More details about the access demands of Kibana 4 can be found on the [elastic blog](http://www.elastic.co/guide/en/shield/current/_shield_with_kibana_4.html).
+More details about configuring Kibana 4 can be found in the article [Using Kibana in a Production Environment](http://www.elastic.co/guide/en/kibana/current/production.html), for details on the access demands of Kibana, see [Configuring Roles for Kibana 4 Users](http://www.elastic.co/guide/en/shield/current/_shield_with_kibana_4.html#kibana4-roles).

 For this demo, we will simply copy the “readwrite” user from the sample twice, naming one kibanaserver, the other kibanauser.
 ````